700g of pork belly

 2. Remove pork then slice to desired thickness.
 Use a big bowl to marinate pork with dark soy sauce & mix well 1st so that colour will be more even.
 Add in the remaining seasonings (excluding water) & mix evenly.

 3. Pour out the residual water in mixing bowl.
 Put garlic then set 5s / Reverse / Speed 5.
-Remove peels & scrap down sides before adding oil to sauté at 3mins / V / Spoon Speed.
+Remove peels & scrap down sides before adding EVOO to sauté at 3mins / Varoma / Spoon Speed.

 5. Lastly, add 5mins / Varoma / Spoon Speed to help thicken the sauce.
-Pour pork & gravy over cooked rice & hard-boiled egg then serve warm.
+Pour pork & gravy over cooked rice & hard-boiled egg.
+Best served warm with some steamed vegetables.

 The braised pork can be prepared in advance then stored in individual portions either in chiller (overnight) or freezer (if more than 1 day).
 Simply cook rice in simmering basket with eggs on top while steaming the required pork portions in the Varoma dish as well as vegs on the Varoma tray & Voila!
 A quick meal ready in no time at all ~.<